 Have you ever visited an urgent care center or a retail clinic (like those found in some pharmacies)?
-Getting a quick doctor’s appointment during flu season can be challenging.
-It may take a week or longer to be seen.
-Going to the ER is also problematic.
-Most people are sick and tired of waiting five to ten hours in an emergency department at their local hospital.
-People who are feeling sick, especially if they have the flu, may opt for an urgent care center or a retail clinic instead.
+It can be a convenient way to get medical attention when your regular doctor won’t have an appointment for weeks.
+What’s more, urgent care usually results in less time and drama (not to mention a lower bill) than going to the ER.
+Most people don’t want to wait five to ten hours in an emergency department at their local hospital, especially if they are not certain it is really an emergency.
+An urgent care center or a retail clinic provides an alternative.
 One big problem with that decision: unnecessary antibiotics.

 Why Unnecessary Antibiotics Are a Problem: